rueckstiess/mtools/tutorials/mplotqueries.md

 <img src="https://www.dropbox.com/s/wjo0tc67rbtljd4/mplotqueries-tutorial-5.png?dl=1">

 Of course this works with all kinds of different events.
 One could grep for assertions, replica set state changes, server restarts, etc and pipe the remaining log lines into `mplotqueries --type event`.
+And just as with the markers of duration plots, the lines of event plots are clickable and output the log line to each event to stdout.

+The third basic plot type is the `range` plot.
+A range plot displays time periods, or ranges, as horizontal bars.
+This is useful to see how long certain events took, or when their first and last appearance in the log occurred.
+Let's see what happens if we use the same log file and plot it as a range plot instead:

+    mplotqueries mongod.log --type range

 ## To Be Continued...